Tobu 70000 series: History

 Tobu Railway announced its plans to introduce a new fleet of trains with 20 m long cars and four sets of doors per side on each car in April 2014, jointly with Tokyo Metro.
 Details of the new 70000 series trains on order were officially announced on 17 June 2015, together with details of the Tokyo Metro 13000 series to be introduced around the same time.
 The entire fleet of new trains is scheduled to be delivered between fiscal 2016 and fiscal 2019, with the first set delivered from Kinki Sharyo in February 2017.

 The first trains entered revenue service on 7 July 2017.

 Build histories

 The delivery dates for the fleet are as shown below.

 70090 series

 The 70090 series trains are used on Tobu and Tokyo Metro Hibiya Line interrunning services, and were introduced into service on 20 March 2020.
 They feature a different exterior color scheme than the 70000 series.
 The service on which these trains operate, branded TH Liner (THライナー), offers reserved seating.

 Interior

 The sets have seats that can be arranged longitudinally or transversely.

 Build histories

-The manufacturers and delivery dates for the fleet are as shown below.
+The delivery dates for the fleet are as shown below.